What Makes Up An Industrial Safety Gate?

 After you have tensioned the hinge correctly, you can easily use your hand or body to push your way through the opening.
 Once through, that gate closes, and you are protected from the edge.

-In some cases, you will want a tighter or more lose tension in your hinge.
-Instead of being stuck with the factory positioned tension, you can match the tension to your scenario.
+In some cases, you will want a tighter or more loose tension in your hinge.
+Instead of being stuck with the factory-positioned tension, you can match the tension to your scenario.

 It’s simple to adjust as well.
 Use a pair of wrenches to get your desired tension quickly.